VA Approved Condos in Pennsylvania: Requirements and Guidelines

 Why This Matters

-Because the VA is more flexible, buildings that might not qualify for FHA often qualify for VA.
-An investor-heavy building (70% rented units) would fail FHA but could pass VA.
-A building with lower reserves might struggle with FHA but qualify with VA.
-This flexibility is good news for VA borrowers in Pennsylvania.
+Because the VA offers more flexibility, buildings that might fail FHA requirements often qualify for VA financing.
+An investor-heavy building with 70% rented units would fail FHA but could pass VA scrutiny.
+A building with lower reserves might struggle with FHA yet qualify with VA.
+This flexibility benefits VA borrowers throughout Pennsylvania.

 Pennsylvania-Specific Condo Considerations for VA Loans